Brain Health

 Moderate:

-• MIND diet adherence — observational signal of ~53% reduction in Alzheimer's at highest tertile (Morris 2015).
-The MIND-USDA RCT (2023) was less impressive but still favorable.
+• MIND-diet adherence — the observational signal is large (~53% reduction in Alzheimer's at highest tertile in Morris 2015); the MIND-USDA RCT (2023) was less impressive but still favourable.

 Weak / preliminary: